VCU Graduate Admissions Application Process

 - A complete OTCAS application with reported coursework verified by OTCAS from official transcripts sent directly to them

-- A complete VCU Graduate School Application including the Value Added Essay and the VCU application fee paid
+- A complete VCU Graduate Admissions Application including the Value Added Essay and the VCU application fee paid

 - An official GRE report on file at VCU